roboticsmick/OPEN_ROCKET_TRACKER/README.md

 Open source, low cost, long range (~10km) GPS tracker for rocketry.
 Uses a 4 layer board designed in Autodesk Fusion.
 Designed to fit in the smallest rockets at only 22mm x 40mm board size (plus antenna and battery you use).

 No radio licence required within Australia.
-A second board without the GPS or barometer installed can be used as a low base station to log position data via a serial input on a laptop.
+A second board without the GPS or barometer installed can be used as a low-cost base station, powered via USB-OTG from an Android phone running the ORCA Rocket Tracker app.

 ![image](https://github.com/user-attachments/assets/c7ade0d9-c0fa-4642-a546-5e5b196535c9)